baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/README.md

 ## PCA Analysis

-First, let’s start with implementation of PCA, this methos is one of the most common feature reduction methods that preserves the variance of the dataset choosing most relevant features via assessing their eigenvectors as much as possible.
+First, let’s start with the implementation of PCA, this method is one of the most common feature reduction methods that preserve the variance of the dataset by choosing the most relevant features via assessing their eigenvectors as much as possible.
 Due to this reason, it was an important tool to use in our work.
-Mathematical model of PCA can be summarized as
+The mathematical model of PCA can be summarized as
 $$\Sigma = X^T X$$
 $$\Sigma u = \lambda u$$
 $$(\Sigma - \lambda_m I) u_m = 0$$

-Where X is data matrix,Σ is covariance matrix,u is eigenvectors and λ is eigenvalues.
-Subscript i indicates number of eigenvalues that is selected.
-Finally, x_new is the representation of the dataset on lower dimensions.
-To assess how much of the variance in the original dataset is used Proportion of Variance Explained (PVE) equation calculated by diving variance of mth principal component to total variance, which can be mathematically explained as
+Where X is the data matrix, Σ is the covariance matrix,u is the eigenvectors and λ is the eigenvalues.
+The subscript i indicates a number of eigenvalues that are selected.
+Finally, $x_new$ is the representation of the dataset on lower dimensions.
+To assess how much of the variance in the original dataset is used Proportion of Variance Explained (PVE) equation is calculated by diving variance of the mth principal component to the total variance, which can be mathematically explained as
 $$PVE(m) = \frac{\displaystyle\sum_{i=1}^n (x_i^T u_m)^2}{\displaystyle\sum_{j=1}^p \displaystyle\sum_{i=1}^n x_{ij}^2}$$

-For our case PVE showed that
+In our case, PVE showed that

 <table>